jenniferobidike/Freecodecamp-Projects/README.md

 # Freecodecamp-Projects
-My First developer project on Freecodecamp.
-I used HTML and CSS to build it.
+My developer projects on Freecodecamp.
+I used HTML, CSS and Javascript.